On Learning Latent Models with Multi-Instance Weak Supervision

 \begin{restatable}[ERM learnability under $M$-unambiguity]{theorem}{ermlearnability} Suppose $\mathcal{F}$ is realizable under $\ell^{01}_\:P$ and $[\+F]$ has a finite Natarajan dimension $d_{[\+F]}$.
 Then for any $\epsilon, \delta \in (0,1)$, there exists a universal\footnote{A constant is universal if it that does not depend on the parameters of the learning problem (e.g., $M$ or $c$).} constant $C_0>0$, such that with probability at least $1-\delta$, the empirical partial risk minimizer with $\hat{\+R}^{01}_\:P(f;\sigma;\+T_\:P)=0$ has a classification risk $\+R^{01}(f) < \epsilon$, if

 \end{restatable}

+Beyond Lemma~\ref{ERM-learnability-M-unambiguity}, Theorem~\ref{ERM-learnability-M-unambiguity} builds upon several non-trivial intermediate results: (i) A bound of the VC dimension for the partial label predictor (Lemma~\ref{lemma:Natarajan} in the Appendix) and (ii) Construction of counter-examples for arguing the necessity of $M$-unambiguity (see the proof of Theorem~\ref{ERM-learnability-M-unambiguity}).

-\textbf{Toward a faster convergence rate.}\, Theorem~\ref{ERM-learnability-M-unambiguity} presents a rather slow convergence rate of ${(c/\epsilon)^M}$.
-In the following, we show that a better convergence rate is possible by introducing the concept of \emph{1-unambiguity}.
-1-unambiguity requires the transition to be sensitive to 1-position perturbations:
+\textbf{Toward a faster convergence rate.}\, Theorem~\ref{ERM-learnability-M-unambiguity} presents a rather slow convergence rate of ${(c^2/\epsilon)^M}$.
+In the following, we show that a better convergence rate is achievable by forcing stricter ambiguity conditions.
+In the following, we introduce the concept of \emph{1-unambiguity}, which requires the transition to be sensitive to 1-position perturbations:

-\begin{definition}[1-unambiguity] Transition $\sigma$ is \emph{1-unambiguous}, if there exists an index ${1 \leq i \leq M}$, such that flipping the $i$-th label of any ${\_y \in \+Y^M}$, results in a vector $\_y'$ with ${\sigma(\_y') \neq \sigma(\_y)}$. \end{definition} In the following, we provide examples of transitions that satisfy (or not) the $1$-unambiguity condition. \begin{example} Let us continue with Example~\ref{example:M-unambiguous-mapping}.
+\begin{definition}[1-unambiguity] Transition $\sigma$ is \emph{1-unambiguous}, if there exists an index ${1 \leq i \leq M}$, such that flipping the $i$-th label of any label vector ${\_y \in \+Y^M}$, results in a vector $\_y'$ with ${\sigma(\_y') \neq \sigma(\_y)}$. \end{definition} In the following, we provide examples of transitions that satisfy (or not) the $1$-unambiguity condition. \begin{example} Let us continue with Example~\ref{example:M-unambiguous-mapping}.
 The transition $\sigma$ from SUM-$M$ is 1-unambiguous since $\sigma(\_y) = \sum_{i=1}^M y_i$ always change when replacing any of the labels $y_i$.
 However, the transition $\sigma^*$ from PRODUCT-$M$ is not 1-unambiguous, since for the label vector $\_y = (0,1,1)$ (with product zero), the flipped vector $\_y' = (0,1,2)$ also leads to product zero. \end{example}

 We show that a better convergence rate can be achieved if $\sigma$ is both 1- and $M$-unambigous. \begin{restatable}[ERM learnability under 1- and $M$-unambiguity]{proposition}{ermunambiguity} If $\sigma$ is both 1- and $M$-unambigous, then we have: